LiuJiewenTT/WinShareAsSym/README.md

 # WinShareAsSym

-This is a tool to create symbolic links to shared folders/files on Windows.
+This is a toolkit to create symbolic links to shared folders/files on Windows.

+## Setup

+It's still portable, the installation add the registries and the uninstallation removes the registries. **You don't have to do the installation step if you don't care about context menu entries.**

+This toolkit contains `install.bat` and `uninstall.bat` to install and uninstall the toolkit on your system.

+Run `install.bat` as an administrator to install the toolkit, and `uninstall.bat` to uninstall it.

+Currently, some new scripts are not fully multi-language capable.
+Hence, some might not work without `set LANG=zh-CN`.

 ## Usage